joshuavaslie2021/09-README-BUILDER/README.md

 ## DESCRIPTION

-This week's homework we were tasked with writing jscript outside of the console - using node.js to run a script off the web.
-The application needed to take in input provided by the developer, to dynamically create a README.md file in a clean, organized format.
+This week's homework we were tasked with writing jscript outside of the console using node.js.
+The application needed to take in input provided by the developer to dynamically create a README.md file in a clean, organized format.

 ## Table of Contents